 Relapse prevention is a set of techniques and systems designed to reduce the possibility of relapse among recovering drug addicts.
 Relapse prevention is an important part of drug treatment, and the cornerstone of any successful treatment regime along with medical detox and rehabilitation.
 Relapse prevention is mostly based on cognitive and behavioral principles, with therapists working with patients to recognize potential triggers, avoid high risk situations and reconcile the divisions between thoughts, feelings and behavioral responses.

 Relapse prevention has proved useful across a range of substance use disorders, and is widely used in both residential and aftercare treatment regimes.
-To find out more about this drug treatment method, contact Drug Treatment Tallahassee.
-We are accepting calls at (850) 254-8944.
+To find out more about these drug treatment methods, contact Drug Treatment Tallahassee, at (877) 804-1531.

 Relapse, also known as recidivism, is a medical term used to describe the resumption of a past condition.
 In the context of drug and alcohol treatment, recidivism describes the situation that arises when someone returns to drug use following a period of abstinence.
 Relapse can occur at any time, both during formal treatment and once a patient has completed a rehabilitation program.